publiccodenet/about/activities/member-relations/index.md

 ## 1. Expression of interest

-At this stage, the public organization confirms their interest in becoming a member by signing the '[Expression of Interest](expression-of-interest.md)'.
+At this stage, the public organization confirms their interest in becoming a member by signing the [expression of interest](expression-of-interest.md).

 This grants both parties the right to discuss this collaboration publicly.
 It's signed by a policy lead and/or technical development lead in the public organization.